aradhana14nov/Prometheus-Operator-Playground/tutorials/monitoring-using-prometheus.md

 mysql -h ##DNS.ip## -P 30685 -u db-user -pdb-user
 ```

-- check the database
+- check the the created database

 ```execute
 show databases;
 ```

--exit in order to login through root user if you want to create some DB Tables.
+- exit in order to login through root user, if you want to create some DB Tables.

 ```execute
 exit